-"In a Robert Krut poem, you can recognize the signposts of shared waking life in 21st Century America, the circling helicopters and dive bars and roadside litter, but, much like his cinematic hero David Lynch, his genius is one of de-familiarization: crows pretend to sing, the waves in the restaurant’s mural of the ocean keep changing, and even gravity can’t be trusted . . . every time I’ve read one of his books, I’ve had the uncanny sensation that the dream-like world of his poems has slipped into my real world.
+"In a Robert Krut poem, you can recognize the signposts of shared waking life in 21st Century America, the circling helicopters and dive bars and roadside litter, but . . . his genius is one of de-familiarization: crows pretend to sing, the waves in the restaurant’s mural of the ocean keep changing, and even gravity can’t be trusted . . . every time I’ve read one of his books, I’ve had the uncanny sensation that the dream-like world of his poems has slipped into my real world.
 After I’ve spent some time with his writing, I’m more alert to the strangeness of everyday objects and less certain of the reality that surrounds me, a sensation that, perhaps counterintuitively, makes everything seem even more real, brighter, more intense.
 I’m happy to report that Krut’s newest collection, Oh Oblivion, is just as reality-altering as his four previous books." — Hypertext

 ABOUT